-Local Bike Shop Day to be like Record Store Day but... bikes - MBR
+Local Bike Shop Day is this Saturday - MBR

 First ever Local Bike Shop Day to be held on October 6th

-Inspired by the success of Record Store Day, this year’s Local Bike Shop Day aims to show customers the benefits of shopping locally.
+Inspired by the success of Record Store Day, this Saturday’s Local Bike Shop Day aims to show customers the benefits of shopping locally.

 >>> Who won mbr and Cycling Weekly’s Britain’s best bike shops 2017?